KSTARK007/KSTARK007.github.io/_publications/2025-replication-aware-caching.md

 venue: "FAST (Under Submission)"
 slidesurl: ''
 paperurl: ''
-citation: 'Kiran Hombal, Henry Zhu, Shreesha G. Bhat, Ramnatthan Alagappan, Aishwarya Ganesan.
-(2025).'
+citation: 'Kiran Hombal, Henry Zhu, Shreesha G. Bhat, Ramnatthan Alagappan, Aishwarya Ganesan.'
 ---

 We propose a unified caching layer that leverages RAC to reduce duplication and improve performance in replicated distributed storage environments.
 This system was designed and evaluated within a datacenter-scale deployment, showing significant bandwidth and space savings.